-I don’t explore the cuisine of my father’s land of birth, Karwar, as often as I should on this blog, although over the years I’ve shared with you some traditional gems like Watermelon Rind Dosa, Sanna Polo, Dalitoy and Moogache Molay Gathi.
+I don't explore the cuisine of my father's land of birth, Karwar, as often as I should on this blog, although over the years I've shared with you some traditional gems like Watermelon Rind Dosa, Dalitoy and this easy bean sprouts curry.

 These are simple, homely dishes you will almost never find at Indian restaurants.
 But that doesn't mean they are any less delicious.
 Even better, most are impeccably nutritious.

 Karwar is a coastal city in the south Indian state of Karnataka, and it is a land so gorgeous, it knocks your breath away.
 My dad, like most Indians of his generation, maintained deep ties to his roots, although his family had moved out of Karwar when he was a little boy.
 He'd sometimes insist on going to Karwar for the summer holidays and my brother and I would look at each other with heavy hearts and roll our eyes.
 It seemed just too cruel to make us leave Bombay with all of our friends and spend a month in a sleepy town.

 We'd take the long bus ride from Bombay and I remember looking out of the window of the bus, splattered with monsoon dust, as it entered Karwar, and being awestruck by the spectacular beauty of lush palm trees on a clean, sandy beach, skirted by the frothy ocean.